swadesh200/swadesh200/README.md

-# 💫 About Me:
+# 💫 Hii there:

-Here's a response tailored to your focus on Python Full Stack Development:<br><br>🔭 I’m currently working on a Python full-stack development project.  <br>👯 I’m looking to collaborate on full-stack projects that involve Python, Django, or Flask.  <br>🤝 I’m looking for help with complex backend integrations and optimizing database queries.  <br>🌱 I’m currently learning Full Stack Development, focusing on combining Python with modern frontend frameworks.  <br>💬 Ask me about Python, especially how to use it effectively in full-stack development.
+<br>👯 I’m looking to collaborate on full-stack projects that involve Python, Django, or Flask.  <br>🤝 I’m looking for help with complex backend integrations and optimizing database queries.  <br>🌱 I’m currently learning Full Stack Development, focusing on combining Python with modern frontend frameworks.  <br>💬 Ask me about Python, especially how to use it effectively in full-stack development.

 ## 🌐 Socials: